clong/Post-Reformat/Mac/README.md

  ```
 * [Allow TouchID to be used for sudo](https://www.imore.com/how-use-sudo-your-mac-touch-id)
 * [Allow Apple Watch to be used for sudo](https://github.com/biscuitehh/pam-watchid)
+  * To make this work, the content of Line 4 of the makefile needs to be the output from `swift -version | grep Target`
 ```
 # Contents of /private/etc/pam.d/sudo
 auth       sufficient     pam_tid.so